 Jessica Jamenga aka Jess: North Carolina Spring Look

 Jess of Elegantly Dressed and Stylish lives in North Carolina, the Lake Norman area.
 I featured her and the weather of her region a while ago in how to dress for humid subtropical climate.
-She welcomes the new season in a vibrant floral dress with floral circle bag, and shows how to mix patterns in a trendy way.
+She welcomes the new season in a vibrant floral dress paired with a floral circle bag, and shows how to mix patterns in a trendy way.

 Nina Bandoni: Florida Spring Outfit